Fairy Tail: Fairy Tail | Natsu Dragneel | Lucy Heartfilia | Strongest Team | Sirius Team | Founders | Other Members

 - God Guise: She conned everybody into thinking she is a god.
 Part of the trick was that she could see into the future and predict when people would die, which convinced everyone into thinking she could cause their deaths.

-- God Save Us from the Queen!: Subverted.
+- God Save Us from the Queen!: A subverted example occurs towards the end of the Edolas arc.
 She is a Reasonable Authority Figure and quite aware that both Edolas and Extalia are going crazy.

-- Greater-Scope Villain: Subverted; the protagonists and the humans in Edolas initially beleive her to be the main antagonist, but Chagot is an Unwitting Pawn to Faust.
+- Greater-Scope Villain: A subverted example.
+The protagonists and the humans in Edolas initially believe her to be the main antagonist, but Chagot is an Unwitting Pawn to Faust.